How can we help?

 Written response timeframes

 Generally, we won't provide you with a written response for a complaint where it has been resolved to your satisfaction within 5 business days.
-However, for certain complaints we may be required to provide you with a written response, for example if you had requested a written response or where we are otherwise required to by law.
+However, for certain complaints we may be required to provide you with a written response, for example if you had requested a written response or where we are otherwise required to.
 In the event we are required to provide a written response, we will provide it within the timeframes below.

-*Please note the timeframes depend on the type of complaint:
+Please note the timeframes depend on the type of complaint.

 Type of complaint